 It's time to break free and try our industry redefining Universal Automation Center (UAC).
 Achieve maximum acceleration and start simplifying the way operational staff define and manage end-to-end business processes.
-Begin your automation journey by transitioning your legacy TWS jobs, TWS mainframe or Tivoli workload scheduler, over to a modern, dynamic IT automation platform.
+Begin your automation journey by transitioning your legacy TWS jobs, TWS mainframe or Tivoli workload scheduler, over to a modern IT orchestration and automation platform.
 Replace IBM Tivoli Workload Scheduler to free up your potential

 There are a number of legacy IT automation tools still in use today.
 However, automation is increasingly viewed as a strategic enabler.
 With this shift, technology has come a long way in recent history.
 If you're on this page, it's likely that you want to replace IBM Tivoli Workload Scheduler.
 TWS, formerly known as OPC or Tivoli workload scheduler, is a “legacy” workload automation or batch job scheduling engine that has been on the market for the last 30 years.
 Enterprises have found it increasingly difficult to integrate modern systems to their IBM TWS or the Tivoli workload scheduler, which includes the distributed system component of IBM mainframe scheduling.